netscale-technologies/netcomp_rcp_doc/doc/views.md

 |---|---|---
-status|string|Filter on status ("active" or "inactive") office_uid|string|Filter on this fts|string|Filter on records having this string or substrig in name, surname or login
+status|string|Filter on status ("active" or "inactive") office_uid|string|Filter on this organization_uid|string|Filter on this fts|string|Filter on records having this string or substrig in name, surname, npi, login, email, phone

 ### view_list_patients